If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 - Coding knowledge is required

-- Server maintenance should be done by you unless you opt for managed hosting
+- You should do server maintenance unless you opt for managed hosting

 - Return on investment is a big hit or miss